sustainable-computing-io/kepler-doc/docs/design/power_estimation.md

 **Minimum deployment connecting to Kepler Model Server**

-To get the updated weights which is expected to provide better estimation accuracy, Kepler may connect to remote Kepler Model Server that performs online trainning using data from the system with the power measuring tool as below.
+To get the updated weights which is expected to provide better estimation accuracy, Kepler may connect to remote Kepler Model Server that performs online training using data from the system with the power measuring tool as below.

 ![](../fig/disable_estimator_sidecar.png)